A secret supernatural ability and connection with the dead this woman is not easily scared

-When Cathy returned home in the evening, Kate surprised her by wearing a new dress that looked similar to one of her own.
+When Cathy returned home in the evening, Kate surprised her by wearing a new dress similar to one of her own.
 “How!”

 “I have found if I see something to wear and focus on it, I can wear the same.
 It took a bit of practice, and it doesn’t work all the time.
 What do you think?”
-Kate starting twirling around, grinning.
+Kate started twirling around, smiling brightly.

 “What’s wrong, Catherine, don’t you like my dress?”
 Kate asked teasingly.

 Cathy shook her head and pointed at Kate, “Your dress is lovely, Kate, but I wonder if anybody else besides me can see you!”

 Kate stopped her smile gone, head down; she sighed with a sad expression, “No one else can see me but you, Catherine.”

 “Are you sure no one but me can see you?
 I mean, Oh, I’m sorry, Kate, for being so tactless.
 I was just worried about if other people see you how they would react.”